-Ever heard of baked Taro Fries?
-To all the AIP eaters, nightshade intolerants and healthy fries lovers, this recipe is a total game changer!
+Ever heard of Taro?
+To all the AIP eaters, nightshade intolerants and healthy fries lovers, the recipe for these coconut crusted taro fries is a total game changer!

 Yams are great to replace normal potatoes, but when you get tired of that sweet taste and want something a bit more starchy, taro is a great more exotic alternative!